bluerobotics/bluerobotics.github.io/fxti/index.md

 _FXTI_ is highly expandable allowing for reconfiguring connections within the box so that you can quickly use an extra twisted pair from the tether for the Water Linked Analog Locator or any RS485 device.

-[Pololu Robotics and Electronics](https://www.pololu.com/category/70/crimp-connector-housings) carries the 3 position 0.1" (2.54mm) Crimp Connector Housings and female crimp pins that may be used for connecting your own devices to the spare tether terminations.
+[Pololu](https://www.pololu.com/category/70/crimp-connector-housings) carries the 3 position 0.1" (2.54mm) Crimp Connector Housings and female crimp pins that may be used for connecting your own devices to the spare tether terminations.

 ## Water Linked Underwater GPS / BlueROV2 Integration Kit